 The Plastic Surgeons at Re. take care to make sure they do the little things right.
 From preparation to the surgery to extra care after the operation, to make sure your body looks better, heals better, and recovers faster.

 - Removal of as much loose skin as possible.

-- Tightening the abdominal wall, so you don’t just lose skin, your waist is smaller on the inside too.
+- Strengthening the abdominal wall, so you don’t just lose skin, your waist is smaller on the inside too.

-- Using operative techniques which take tension off the scar so the wounds heal better.
+- Using operative techniques which take stress off the scar so that you heal better.

 - Creating an aesthetic belly button.

-- Using liposuction, where possible, to give you the best shape.
+- Using liposuction, where practical, to give you the best shape.

 - The scar will be kept as low as possible.

 - Providing compression garments to aid recovery after the operation.

 - Scar laser treatment to reduce the appearance of the scar.

 There are Plastic Surgeons, “Cosmetic” Surgeons (doctors) and General Surgeons.